Computer Hardware Reseller Business Plan

 We depend on newspaper advertising as our main way to reach new buyers.
 As we change strategies, however, we need to change the way we promote ourselves:

-READ MORE How to Write a Laundromat Business Plan Example Templates
+READ MORE Marketing Strategy Business Plan Example

 Advertising: We’ll be developing our core positioning message: "24 Hour On-Site Service – 365 Days a Year With No Extra Charges" to differentiate our service from the competition.
 We will be using local newspaper advertising, radio, and cable TV to launch the initial campaign.